A “use case” in GenerativeAgent can take several forms depending on the resolution needed:Documentation Index

 - Select an existing API connection

-- Choose the API version if multiple are available
+- Choose the API version if the system offers multiple versions

 - Save the function